What is an Infographic? Infographic Definition + 5 Examples

 Infographics are educational graphics that display complex information in an informative and entertaining way.
 They are purely visual and are typically used to showcase facts and data.

 Infographics present their complex information quickly and clearly.
-They break down the data and information to make it easy for your audience to understand.
 It’s an effective way for you to provide your audience with valuable information in a way that is engaging, interesting, and easy to comprehend.

 Below you’ll see an environmentally-conscious infographic example designed by our team here at WebFX.